Advantech-EdgeSync-Containers/Advantech-YOLO-Vision-Applications/README.md

 ### Step 4: Install Dependencies

 Inside the container, install the YOLOv8 framework.
-These specific versions are validated against the container's software stack.
+These specific versions are validated against the container's software stack and are use for yolo inference testing in the wise-bench so make sure you install these first before running the wise-bench.

 ```bash
 pip install ultralytics==8.0.43 --no-deps